 COLLABORATION.
 CREATION.
 CONNECTION.

 REVOLVE Dance Project is a collaborative performing arts company based in Providence, Rhode Island.
 The summer company was born from a desire to explore cross disciplinary partnerships, specifically the intrinsic connection between music and dance.
-Comprising professional dancers, musicians, and choreographers from Providence, Boston, New York, and Philadelphia, the group gathers for just several weeks to create a program of completely original world premiere works.
+Comprising professional dancers, musicians, and choreographers from across the country, the group gathers for just several weeks to create a program of completely original world premiere works.
 At the end of this creation process, REVOLVE Dance Project holds a festival-like performance event for a live audience to share the work.
 This uniquely time-sensitive approach impels the artists to follow their creative instincts, yielding a final performance that is as exciting for them as it is for the audience.
 Just coming off of its inaugural season, the artists of REVOLVE Dance Project have created a distinctly familial feeling around their mission to highlight the collaborative nature of music and dance, bringing humanity back to these performing arts.

 REVOLVE Founder and Director Kirsten Evans has been a member of the professional company at Festival Ballet Providence for more than 10 years, performing a wide range of soloist and principal roles in both classical and contemporary works.
 Evans remarked, “As my dancing career progresses, I am finding myself more and more excited by the relationship between music, dance, and choreography.
 I am inspired to cultivate works by living artists and bring them to unique venues and spaces.”
 A lover of dance history, Evans noted a lack of choreography being made to the work of living composers.
 She felt compelled to see the historic partnerships between choreographers and composers like that of Petipa and Tchaikovsky or Balanchine and Stravinsky exist for today’s generation of artists.
 She launched REVOLVE Dance Project as a means of curating and nurturing these partnerships, subsequently continuing the art of dance and music as living collaborations.